Heat of combustion: Relation between heating values

 The difference between the two heating values depends on the chemical composition of the fuel.
 In the case of pure carbon or carbon monoxide, the two heating values are almost identical, the difference being the sensible heat content of carbon dioxide between 150 °C and 25 °C (sensible heat exchange causes a change of temperature, while latent heat is added or subtracted for phase transitions at constant temperature.
 Examples: heat of vaporization or heat of fusion).
-For hydrogen, the difference is much more significant as it includes the sensible heat of water vapor between 150 °C and 100 °C, the latent heat of condensation at 100 °C, and the sensible heat of the condensed water between 100 °C and 25 °C. All in all, the higher heating value of hydrogen is 18.2% above its lower heating value (142 MJ/kg vs. 120 MJ/kg).
+For hydrogen, the difference is much more significant as it includes the sensible heat of water vapor between 150 °C and 100 °C, the latent heat of condensation at 100 °C, and the sensible heat of the condensed water between 100 °C and 25 °C. In all, the higher heating value of hydrogen is 18.2% above its lower heating value (142 MJ/kg vs. 120 MJ/kg).
 For hydrocarbons, the difference depends on the hydrogen content of the fuel.
 For gasoline and diesel the higher heating value exceeds the lower heating value by about 10% and 7%, respectively, and for natural gas about 11%.

 A common method of relating HHV to LHV is:

-where Hv is the heat of vaporization of water, nH_{2}O,out is the number of moles of water vaporized and nfuel,in is the number of moles of fuel combusted.
+where Hv is the heat of vaporization of water at the datum temperature (typically 25 °C), nH_{2}O,out is the number of moles of water vaporized and nfuel,in is the number of moles of fuel combusted.